Generalized signals on simplicial complexes: Introduction

 The rest of this paper is organized as follows.
-In \cref{sect:prelim}, we provide an introduction to simplicial complexes and the fundamentals of \gls{TSP}.
-In \cref{sect:alg_theory}, We study the case where signals on simplexes are elements from a module over a ring.
-We highlight that in this case, the harmonic component is the homology group, which may not coincide with the kernel of Laplacian.
-In \cref{sect:learning}, we propose a learning framework that leverages the generalized \gls{TSP} approach to perform signal processing tasks such as decomposition and imputation.
-In \cref{sect:exp} we demonstrate through experimental results that our proposed method is capable of handling scenarios where only asynchronous samples are available.
-We conclude in \cref{sect:conc}.
-The proofs are in Appendix.
+In \cref{sec:prelim}, we provide an introduction to simplicial complexes and the fundamentals of TSP.
+In \cref{sec:alg_theory}, we give a self-contained introduction to abstract algebraic concepts such as abelian groups, rings, and modules.
+We can thus study the case where signals on simplexes are elements from a general abelian group or module (over a base ring).
+We highlight that in this case, the harmonic component should be replaced by elements of the homology group, which may not coincide with the kernel of Laplacian in general.
+In \cref{sec:learning}, we propose a learning framework that leverages the generalized TSP approach to perform signal processing tasks such as decomposition and imputation.
+In \cref{sec:fil}, we describe filters of types not commonly encountered in GSP and TSP.
+In \cref{sec:exp}, we present numerical results to illustrate the implementation of the proposed framework and demonstrate its usefulness.
+We conclude in \cref{sec:conc}.
+The proofs are in the Appendix.

-\emph{Notations.} In this paper, we use plain lower cases (e.g., $x$) to represent scalars and scalar-valued functions.
-We use bold lower cases (e.g., $\bx$) to represent vectors and vector-valued functions.
-For points and other simplexes that are geometric objects, we still use plain lower cases to write them though they may be embedded in a vector space.
+\emph{Notations.} We use plain lower cases (e.g., $x$) to represent scalars and scalar-valued functions.
+We use bold lowercase (e.g., $\bx$) to represent vectors and vector-valued functions.
+For points and other simplexes that are geometric objects, we still use plain lowercase to write them though they may be embedded in a vector space.
 The bold upper cases (e.g., $\bB$) are used to denote matrices.
-We use $\otimes$ to denote the tensor product.
+Simplicial complexes are usually denoted by $X, Y$, and graphs are usually denoted by $G$.
+A general abelian group is denoted by $A$.
+We use $\partial_k$ to denote the $k$-th boundary operator of a simplicial complex $X$.
+We may also write subscripts $_{k,A}$ or $_{k,A,X}$ (for maps) on rare occasions to highlight the group $A$ and the simplicial complex $X$.
+We use $\T$ to denote matrix transpose.
+The set of non-negative numbers is deonted by $\Real_+$.